deis/steward/README.md

 service type you intend to support, you should run exactly one Steward in your cluster that is configured to provision that service type.

+Each steward instance runs an API server that implements part of the [CloudFoundry Broker API](https://docs.cloudfoundry.org/services/api.html).
+See [API.md](./API.md) for more information.

 ## Available Services

 On startup, a Steward publishes its data to a set of 3PRs that indicate the availability of a